The Psychology of Spending Money

 There are hundreds of books, magazine articles, and Internet web sites about getting rid of credit card debt.
 Some of them offer sound advice about the psychological aspects of money and spending that you'd do well to consider.

+Credit repair and debt reduction programs can help you get your debt under control, but they may only be so effective if you're not addressing the larger financial issues that got you into debt in the first place.
 If psychological factors influence your spending, credit reduction programs are like using perfume to cover body odor: they will treat only the symptoms, not the root cause.
 Working on the psychological aspects while taking steps to reduce debt will greatly increase your chances of long-term success.